Wisconsin Healthcare Fraud Defense

 Q: What penalties could Wisconsin physicians face in opioid investigations?

 21 U.S.C.
 841 under the Controlled Substances Act governs penalties for pain prescription violations.
-Pursuant to this drug diversion and drug distribution statute, physicians, who are found guilty of having illegally dispensed controlled substances, face hefty criminal fines, a revocation of their DEA and medical license, and up to 10 years federal incarceration per occurrence.
+Pursuant to this drug diversion and drug distribution statute, physicians, who are found guilty of having illegally dispensed controlled substances, face hefty criminal fines, a revocation of their DEA and medical license, and up to 10 years of federal incarceration per occurrence.

 Additional Resources for Wisconsin Healthcare Providers

 When facing a federal healthcare fraud investigation, the more you know, the better.
 Here are five additional resources for healthcare providers prepared by the experienced Wisconsin healthcare fraud defense lawyers at Oberheiden, P.C.: